Econography: History

-Econography is one of the many children of economics that as of late has begun to spread its wings and fly into the workings of our world.
+Econography is one of the many children of economics that as of late has begun to spread.
 Ever since spending has been accurately analyzed, economists have used this data as a tool to understand the habits of people.
 Econography focuses mostly on the categorical spending of people and how money is spent in different places.
 Econography allows people from all over the world to be compared on many different levels in different times throughout history.

 Corporate Use

-Econography is very useful to corporate America as well as the average person.
-Corporations gather their desired data in a variety of ingenious ways.
-This could be by a survey, by sign up information for a website, or by buying your information from a different source.
+Econography is useful to corporate America.
+They gather their desired data in a variety of ways.
+Such as through a survey, by signup information for a website, or by buying your information from a different source.
 Some people are a part of websites that allow them to partake in major company surveys that have a direct effect on them.
-Whatever way they get this information is not as important as what they do with it.
+How they get this information is not as important as what they do with it.
 The information is used to draw comparisons and frequencies between many different groups of people.
 These comparisons are then used for advertising purposes like relevance and placement of ads.
 The information companies gather has become a milestone in how they interact with their customers.
 This can also be used as a basis for future product innovations that are best suited for the consumer.

 UBank

-Australian bank UBank introduced the world's first Econography tool, on Tuesday 6 November 2012, at Finovate where it won the title of 'Best in Show'.
-PeopleLikeU is powered by about 23 million people that account for over a billion real but de-identified bank transactions generated by Australian consumers, the data is then cleansed and weighted to give an accurate representation of the spending habits of the entire Australian population; giving consumers the ability, for the first time, to benchmark their spending habits against people that share the same profile, both on a local and national scale.
+Australian bank UBank introduced the world's first Econography tool, on Tuesday 6 November 2012, at Finovate, where it won the title of 'Best in Show.'
+PeopleLikeU is powered by about 23 million people that account for over a billion real but de-identified bank transactions generated by Australian consumers.
+The data is then cleansed and weighted to give an accurate representation of the spending habits of the entire Australian population, giving consumers the ability, for the first time, to benchmark their spending habits against people that share the same profile, both on a local and national scale.

 UBank uses different groups to properly categorize people.
 Things such as postal code, gender, age, relationship status, and level of income form the basis of the system.
 Then purchases are sorted into groups like food, shopping, rent, travel, and other day-to-day expanses that allow for accurate representation.
 This allows people to better compare themselves to others in a practical way that requires little effort.
 Many users have a relatively easy time using this tool for comparison.
 When signing up for the program, users are informed that the average user on PeopleLikeU is a single woman who owns a home and makes less than 50 thousand dollars a year.